-I put the online version of my 3-hour Intro to Project Management workshop up for all to try as well as my 1-hour Introduction to Patents.
+I put the online version of my 3-hour Intro to Project Management workshop up for all to try as well as my 1-hour Introduction to Patents and 2-hour Financial toolkit for entrepreneurs.

-I have been doing a lot of teaching at UofT over the last 4.5 years (since Sept 2016), at the undergraduate and MBiotech levels:
+I have been doing a lot of teaching at UofT over the last 7 years (since Sept 2016), at the IMI undergraduate and MBiotech levels:

 I completed an interesting Coursera MOOC entitled Model Thinking, covering such topics as tipping points, Markov processes, Colonel Blotto games, auctions and replicator dynamics and am now enrolled in one on Machine Learning by Andrew Ng of Stanford.

 In September 2015, the UofT Engineering student entrepreneurs, that I was mentoring as part of this summer's Entrepreneurship Hatchery program, gave a great presentation at Demo day of their "indoor GPS" system (Click here for the video).
 In 2016, I mentored another team (re:active) developing a motion capture system that provides feedback while exercising.
 In 2017, I mentored a team developing an online platform for hairstylists, and am looking forward to working with a new team this summer.
-In 2018, 2019 and 2020 the teams that I mentored were involved in saliva metabolomics, closed circuit TV ads, and a symptom tracker to aid patient-doctor discussions.
+Between 2018-2021, the teams that I mentored were involved in saliva metabolomics, closed circuit TV ads, a symptom tracker to aid patient-doctor discussions and deep sea mining.

 I went to Kevin Ashton's book launch of "How to Fly a Horse" at Rotman, UofT.
 His presentation was great, so I'm looking forward to reading his book which is about creation, invention and discovery.
 It's not a spark, but an organized, sometimes painful series of learnings and iterations.